deveshm/connormcgarr.github.io/_posts/2018-01-12-Hero-To-Zero.md

 Exam Day
 --
-I am not going to get in specifics here, I will just briefly talk on my experience.
+I am not going to get in specifics here, I will just briefly touch on my experience.
 If you were comfortable with the PWK course and labs, you will be fine!
 Just enumerate properly and leave no stone unturned.
 I passed my exam on the first try.
-I do not mean to sound pretentious with that last statement, I just want to provide what transparency I can.
+I do not mean to sound pretentious with that last sentiment, I just want to provide what transparency I can.
 I also opted in for the proctored exam, so the integrity of my exam is in tact.
 If you enumerate, use google, and put forth maximum effort- there is no reason you should not pass!
-The OSCP exam was a great amount of fun to me!
-Let's talk specifics It is a 24 hour exam.
-You are presented with a number of hosts to compromise.
+The OSCP exam was an ample amount of fun for me!
+Let's talk specifics.
+It is a 24 hour exam and you are presented with a number of hosts to compromise.
 The goal is ALWAYS to obtain a shell as a privileged user.
 As you are taking the exam, you need to be capturing screenshots (you will know what to screenshot when the time comes- trust me) and documenting the exploitation process.
-You will need to provide a writted document with all of your findings and submit it for a grade.
+You will need to provide an enthralling written document with all of your findings and submit it for a grade.
 I will provide links to helpful websites at the end with all of this information.
 Make sure you follow ALL of Offensive Securty's instructions.
-Passing OSCP has been one of the greates pleasures on my young life- and I am proud to be apart of the community that have all "Tried Harder."
+Passing OSCP has been one of the greatest pleasures on my young life- and I am proud to be apart of the community that have all "Tried Harder."

 How Did I Document My PWK/OSCP machines?